 Here’s a hint, it’s part of our new kit!
 Want to know when this kit is available?
 Easy!
-Just sign up for our newsletter and we’ll be sure to let you know when we launch!
+Just sign up for our newsletter (at the bottom of page) and we’ll be sure to let you know when we launch!
 (We hate spam as much as you, we’ll never abuse your email address.)

 At Idea7 we love making things and we want to share that joy with others.

 We’ve thought a lot about how to do that, and we have plenty of ideas.
 (Way more than 7!)
 But one idea keeps floating to the top of our list–We need to make great kits.
 Over the years we’ve learned to really appreciate the value of a good kit, and we love open source hardware, so we’ve decided to make open source hardware kits for everyone!